 About

-Though it wasn’t always apparent to me when I was working on them, my documentaries share a theme: the history of misunderstood places and people.
-I felt the blog should do the same, though more expansively than was possible in my documentaries.
-Two-and-a-half years later, I’m amazed at how much research and writing I’ve done on local history, but even more surprised at how much I’ve written about current events in Beachwood.
-The latter was prompted by the huge increase in tourist traffic to the Hollywood Sign, thanks to GPS and the advent of small tour vans–certainly not, as one Hollywoodland resident suggested, because of my documentary, which is of no interest to those who just want a photo of themselves in front of the Sign.
-(For others, “Under the Hollywood Sign” is available on DVD at www.underthehollywoodsign.com My previous documentaries are available on DVD at www.hopeandersonproductions.com)
+Though it wasn’t always apparent to me when I was working on them, my writings and films have a theme: the history of misunderstood places and people.
+I felt this blog should do the same, though more expansively than was possible in film.
+More than five years later, I’m amazed at how much research and writing I’ve done on local history, but even more surprised at how much I’ve written about current events in Beachwood.
+The latter was prompted by the huge increase in tourist traffic to the Hollywood Sign, thanks to GPS and the advent of small tour vans.

 Hope Anderson